David Helfgott – Still Shining

 On David’s website there is a remarkable image of David playing while a leopard lounges atop his piano.
 Gillian tells me it was fascinated by him and kept licking his hands.

 “Another time,” Gillian says, “David came in to tell me that ‘a snake had given him a cuddle while he was swimming’.
 It slid in and wrapped itself around him, but he was worried that it might drown, so he unwrapped it and placed it on the poolside.
 I was concerned, but he looked at me very seriously and said, ‘Darling, you do know the snake would never harm me?’
 He’s like that with everything; I have had not one boring day being married to him.”

-David performing with the Bellingen Youth Orchestra at their 10th Anniversary Concert.
+David performing with the Bellingen Youth Orchestra.
 Image by Jay Black

 David’s generosity encompasses the community of Bellingen too, with a series of performances with the Bellingen Youth Orchestra (BYO).
 I ask why this particular collaboration and Gillian replies, emphatically, “Annie Phelan,” naming the BYO creative director and conductor.
 “One of the most inspirational musicians I’ve met in my life.
 She is a perfect example of discipline, passion and care for the musicianship of her students.”

 The admiration is mutual.
 Emailing me from overseas, Annie responded: “The orchestra is always excited when I tell them that David will be performing with them.
 He is a great inspiration and encourages the kids to perform at a very high level.
 The orchestra wouldn’t be what it is today without the support and encouragement from David and Gillian.”